realivanivani/realivanivani.github.io/_posts/2026-03-02-ClaudeCode-tips.md

 * Enforce specific behaviors the model lacks (e.g., "always run type checks after changes") [[24:55](http://www.youtube.com/watch?v=GcNu6wrLTJc&t=1495)].
 * Steer the model away from a persistent wrong pattern with a specific dependency [[18:01](http://www.youtube.com/watch?v=GcNu6wrLTJc&t=1081)].

+---
-### What does the research say?
+## What does the research say?

 There were 2 interesting papers that came out recently that shed light on industry pracice of using repository-level context files like `CLAUDE.md` and `AGENT.md`, and "Skills"—structured packages.
-Let's see the summaries of these works.
+They are interesting because they talk suggest a completely opposite approach!
+I will need some time to test and trial and see where I fit in with all of this, but in the meantime, let's see the summaries of these works.

-#### 1. Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?
+### 1. Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?

 The paper **"Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?"** (arXiv:2602.11988), published in February 2026 by researchers at ETH Zurich, provides a rigorous empirical evaluation of the common industry practice of using repository-level context files like `CLAUDE.md` and `AGENT.md`.

 The study's findings largely support the skeptical view that these files, especially when automatically generated, often do more harm than good.
+Here is the quote:

+> Across multiple coding agents and LLMs, we find that context files tend to reduce task success rates compared to providing no repository context, while also increasing inference cost by over 20%.
+Behaviorally, both LLM-generated and developer-provided context files encourage broader exploration (e.g., more thorough testing and file traversal), and coding agents tend to respect their instructions.
+Ultimately, we conclude that unnecessary requirements from context files make tasks harder, and human-written context files should describe only minimal requirements.

 ### **Core Findings: Performance & Cost**